1. Geographical Diversity of India

 - Influence trade and culture

-Concept Insight: Natural boundaries define a country’s security, climate, and
+Concept Insight: Natural boundaries define a country’s security, climate, and connections.

-Concept 8: Impact of Geography
+8: Impact of Geography on India

-Geographical features have shaped:
+Geographical features have

 1. Climate

-- Himalayas block cold
+- Himalayas block cold winds

 - Seas influence monsoon